-While Morocco is an increasingly modern Muslim country, there are harsh penalties for sexual relations out of wedlock and homosexuality.
+While Morocco is an increasingly modern Muslim country, there are harsh penalties for sexual relations out of wedlock and same-sex relationships.

-Please let us know if you identify as homosexual couple or you are a couple who is not legally married, so we can assist you in navigating the local laws and penalties safely.
+Please let us know if you identify as a same-sex couple or you are a couple who is not legally married, so we can assist you in navigating the local laws and penalties safely.